Head and Neck Carcinoma (HNSCC) Samples

 Causes of Head and Neck Cancer

-The causes of Head and Neck cancer are unknown, however many risk factors many of the risk factors are believed to cause these cancers and how some of them cause normal cells to become cancer.
+The unknown causes of Head and Neck cancer result from many risk factors; consequently, people believe these factors cause these cancers and lead normal cells to become cancerous.

-All tobacco products, including cigarettes, cigars, pipes, and smokeless tobacco (chewing tobacco, snuff, or a type of chewing tobacco called betel quid) are linked to head and neck cancer (except for salivary gland cancers).
-Drinking any type of alcohol, such as beer, wine, or liquor, also raises the risk of getting cancers of the mouth, throat, and voice box.
+Researchers link all tobacco products, including cigarettes, cigars, pipes, and smokeless tobacco (chewing tobacco, snuff), to head and neck cancer.
+Moreover, consuming any type of alcohol, such as beer, wine, or liquor, also raises the risk of developing cancers of the mouth, throat, and voice box.

 Some people inherit DNA mutations (changes) from their parents that greatly increase their risk for developing certain cancers.
 But inherited gene mutations are not believed to cause very many cancers of the larynx or hypopharynx.